department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 </div>

-## Post-9/11 GI Bill

-### Can I get VA education benefits through the Post-9/11 GI Bill?
+## Can I get VA education benefits through the Post-9/11 GI Bill?

 You may be able to get benefits through the Post-9/11 GI Bill if you've served on active duty for at least 90 days, whether continuous (all at once) or interrupted (for shorter periods over time), after September 10, 2001. <br>
 [Learn more about the Post-9/11 GI Bill](/education/about-gi-bill-benefits/post-9-11/)

-## Montgomery GI Bill

-### Can I get VA education benefits through the Montgomery GI Bill?
+## Can I get VA education benefits through the Montgomery GI Bill?

 You may be able to get benefits through one of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).